Abdullah Shehab

 Georgios Sianos

-CTO Expert & Consultant Cardiologist, Al Qassim Hospital, Sharjah, United Arab Emirates
+CTO Expert, Consultant Cardiologist, Al Qassim Hospital, Sharjah, United Arab Emirates

 Georgios Sianos